Actindo-AG/Documentation/Channels/UserInterface/05d_ShipmentErrors.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all shipment errors in the list are selected.

 - [SHOW LOG]
     Click this button to display the details of the shipment error log message.
 This button is only displayed if a single checkbox in the list of shipment errors is selected.
 Alternatively, you can click directly a row in the list to display the details of the shipment error log message.
-The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-title).
+The *Detail of log message "Log message title"* view is displayed, see [Detail of log message](#detail-of-log-message).

 The list displays all errors to the shipments.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
 If no error has occurred, the *There are currently no errors* notice is displayed.